mocatfrio/big-data/final-project/README.md

     ![](img/gb1.png)

 * There are three main parts of Kafka:
     1. **Topics** : Category or feed name to which stream of records are published.
 The messages are stored in key-value format.
-Each message is assigned a sequence, called Offset.
 The output of one message could be an input of the other for further processing.
-    2. **Producers** : The apps responsible to publish data into Kafka system.
-They publish data on the topic of their choice.
+    2. **Producers** : Apps that responsible to publish data into Kafka system.
+Producers can publish data on the certain topic they choose.
-    3. **Consumers** : The apps responsible to utilize the messages published into topics.
-A consumer gets subscribed to the topic of its choice and consumes data.
+    3. **Consumers** : Apps that responsible to utilize the messages published into topics.
+Consumers get subscribed to the topic they choose and consumes data.

-#### 2.1.1 Installation and Running
+#### 2.1.1 Installation
 1. First, install Kafka on Mac using Homebrew:

     ```bash